Focus-On-Agency/advanced-coupons-for-woocommerce/README.md

 A: You can configure the coupons to be automatically applied when the defined conditions are met.
 This option is available in the **General** tab section.

 **Q: Does the plugin support HPOS (High-Performance Order Storage)?**
-A: Yes, **WooCommerce Discount Advanced** is fully compatible with HPOS.
+A: Yes, **Advanced Coupons for Woocommerce** is fully compatible with HPOS.

 **Q: Can I limit discounts to specific user roles?**
 A: Yes, you can configure discounts that only apply to users with specific roles.